Being an engineering manager wasn’t for me

 So I was always pretty key.
 Like I'm learning.
 Please give me feedback.
 I'm sorry if I missed something I trust try to be better every day.
 This and I never felt being superior or anything that that was always for me, like I'm here to serve the team.
 Mm-hmm like, whatever we try to do, I will help you.

 That was my.
-My perspective, how, how, like I see management, like you provide context, you help them, like you try to make everything more efficient.
+My perspective on how, how, like I see management, like you provide context, you help them, like you try to make everything more efficient.
 Like you help people when they are stuck.
-And yeah, that’s, that’s how I saw this role.
+And yeah, that's, that's how I saw this role.

 [00:17:51] Michaela: That's really nice framing.
 I liked it a lot.
 Did you feel that you have to be somehow evolve also, you know, from, from even higher up management to the team that you're shielding them a little bit from, you know, something that could distract them or, you know, from something that.

 [00:18:07] Nicolas: I expected it that this is part of the mens shop mm-hmm and maybe it is I didn't perceive this as, at all team a lot.
 Like we had great product management who had a clear direction.
 And like, so it was totally clear what we want to do.
 There was nothing I could, I should defend the team on like that, that barely happened.

 So.
 That was most nice to see, like as part of the culture, I guess then.